Wondering how to become an international volunteer with the National Park Service? Follow these simple steps!

 B) Read this important information: How to receive the proper visa.
 Before you can begin volunteering with national parks or monuments in the United States, you must coordinate your volunteer position through the NPS IVIP coordinator.
 This is essential because Immigration laws require foreign nationals to have the appropriate type of visa before volunteering with an agency of the U.S. Government.
 In order to obtain the proper visa you must go through the application steps below.
 In most cases, you will need a J1 (exchange visitor) visa in order to legally volunteer.
+Those with F-1 Visas may participate in CPT or OPT status.
 Before agreeing to sponsor you for a J1 visa, NPS must determine if you fit into one of the J1 categories, which NPS is authorized by the State Department to use.
 Unfortunately, not all applicants meet the requirements of NPS's designated J1 categories.
 To determine if you qualify for an NPS J1 visa, follow the instructions below.

 C) Complete these six easy steps: (NOTE -- These steps apply to foreign nationals currently residing outside the United States.
 If you are a foreign national currently in the United States, you'll have other conditions you must meet.